lblod/frontend-embeddable-notule-editor/README.md

 </body>
 ```

 Lastly, we'll instantiate the editor.
 We wait until the DOM has loaded and then initialize the embedded EmberJS app with the editor inside.
-Put this script in the head of the HTML page with `<script>...</script>`, or use another method if desired.
+Put this script in the head of the HTML page with `<script>...</script>`, or use another method if desired (e.g. at the bottom of the HTML).

 ```javascript
 window.addEventListener('load', function () {